Chart Color Schemes

 Health performance in Wallsend - Elermore Vale is well below average with a range of health conditions having marked impacts on both younger and older age cohorts

-Wallsend - Elermore Vale faces significant health challenges, affecting both younger and older residents.
-Private health cover stands at approximately 51% (around 11,164 people), compared to the Rest of NSW average of 55.6%.
+Wallsend - Elermore Vale faces significant health challenges, as indicated by health data.
+The area has a lower rate of private health cover at approximately 51%, compared to the average SA2 area and Rest of NSW at 55.6%.

-Mental health issues and arthritis are the most prevalent conditions, impacting 11.5% and 10.1% of residents respectively.
-However, 59.9% of residents report no medical ailments, compared to 64.9% in Rest of NSW.
-The area has a higher proportion of seniors aged 65 and over, at 20.0% (4,367 people), than the Rest of NSW average of 16.7%.
-Health outcomes among seniors are broadly similar to those of the general population.
+Mental health issues affect around 11.5% of residents, while arthritis impacts about 10.1%.
+About 59.9% of residents report no medical ailments, which is lower than the 64.9% reported in Rest of NSW.
+The area has a higher proportion of seniors aged 65 and over at 20%, compared to 16.7% in Rest of NSW.
+Health outcomes among seniors present challenges similar to those faced by the general population.

 Frequently Asked Questions - Health